-The musicology/ethnomusicology program reflects the diverse interests and methodological approaches of the faculty, including historical criticism and analysis, archival research, editing, source studies, performance issues and gender studies.
-The major historical periods are well represented with particular strengths in sixteenth and seventeenth centuries, late eighteenth century, late nineteenth and early twentieth century.
+The musicology/ethnomusicology program reflects the diverse interests and methodological approaches of the faculty, including historical criticism and analysis, archival research, editing, source studies, performance issues, and gender studies.
+The major historical periods are well represented with particular strengths in the sixteenth and seventeenth centuries, late eighteenth century, late nineteenth, and early twentieth century.
 Overall, the faculty is unified by its interdisciplinary approach to the study of music in cultural and social contexts.

 The musicology/ethnomusicology division supports all levels of study and degree programs offered at the School of Music.
 The bachelor of arts with academic emphasis allows students the opportunity to discover and delve into research areas not commonly available at the undergraduate level.
 The master's degree is tailored to a student's interests and career goals.
 The doctoral degree is oriented toward preparing students for scholarly research and teaching, aiming for breadth and depth in one specialized area.

 In addition to supporting all degree programs at the School of Music, our musicology and ethnomusicology program offers degrees in the following areas:

 - PhD in musicology/ethnomusicology

 Faculty in Other Departments with Musicological and Ethnomusicological Research Interests